Murder on the Orient Express Blu-ray Movie

 • Trailer - a vintage U.S. trailer for Murder on the Orient Express.
 In English, not subtitled.
 (3 min).

 • Agatha Christie: A Portrait - in this archival featurette, Mathew Prichard discusses the life and legacy of his famous grandmother, Agatha Christie.
-Additionally, Mr. Prichard addresses the legendary Belgian character Hercule Poirot and the period environment he is placed.
+Additionally, Mr. Prichard addresses the legendary Belgian character Hercule Poirot and his period environment.
 In English, not subtitled.
 (10 min).

 • Making Murder on the Orient Express - this archival program takes a closer look at the production of Murder on the Orient Express.
 It features numerous clips from archival interviews with director Sidney Lumet and cast and crew members.
 It is broken into four episodes.
 In English, not subtitled.
 (49 min).